ArshidBaba/Design-And-Analysis-Of-Algorithms/README.md

 # DesignAndAnalysisOfAlgorithms

-## This repo contains code and an occasional analysis for assignments from MIT algorithms course.
+## This repo contains code and an occasional analysis for different algorithms and algorthmic tools paradigms such as Divide And Conquer, Greedy Method, Dynamic Programming, Branch and Bound, BackTracking, and Graph and Tree algorithms.